c2 audit mode Server Configuration Option

 C2 audit mode can be configured through SQL Server Management Studio or with the c2 audit mode option in sp_configure.
 Selecting this option will configure the server to record both failed and successful attempts to access statements and objects.
 This information can help you profile system activity and track possible security policy violations.

-This feature will be removed in a future version of Microsoft SQL Server.
+This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 The C2 security standard has been superseded by Common Criteria Certification.
 See the common criteria compliance enabled Server Configuration Option.

 Audit Log File